cennznet/runanode/docs/STANDALONE_TESTNET.md

 http://localhost:5000
 ```

+### 3. Configure rUNanode

+- Config `localStreamUrl` and `remoteStreamUrlMap/development` in `config/common.js`;
+- Run `npm run dev` to start rUNanode in development mode, or run `npm run release` to get packed rUNanode and run in production mode;

-### 3. Connect rUNanode to standalone testnet
+### 4. Connect rUNanode to standalone testnet

-- Start rUNanode software, and go to `choose network` page
+- After starting rUNanode software, go to `choose network` page;
-- Select `Self hosted net` option in the dropdown list
+- Select `Self hosted net` option in the dropdown list;
-- Upload the genesis file (`src/genesis/local/local.json`)
+- Upload the genesis file (`src/genesis/local/local.json`);
-- Go to the next page (Ensure `rUNanode` blockchain data folder has been cleared whenever the testnet blockchain folder is cleared)
+- Go to the next page (Ensure `rUNanode` blockchain data folder has been cleared whenever the testnet blockchain folder is cleared);

 ## Deposit tokens into rUNanode